tencentyun/intlcloud-documents/yehe_doc/计算/云服务器/产品简介/访问管理/访问管理概述_intl_en.md

 A CAM policy must allow or deny one or more CVM operations, as well as the resources these actions target.
 A policy can also include the conditions governing the use of resources.

-Some of the CVM APIs support resource-level permissions, which means that you must specify all resources, rather than specific resources, when performing such API operations.
+Some of the CVM APIs do not support resource-level permissions, which means that you must specify all resources, rather than specific resources, when performing such API operations.

 | Task | Link |
 |---------|---------|